 However, you can get more elaborate than that.

 Several of our rings now have hidden diamonds, which can only be seen from the side, or are tucked away, so that only you know they are there.
-Celine is a nice example of this, with four diamonds set within the shoulders of the ring, and Evangeline, which has six.
+Evangeline is a nice example of this, with six diamonds set within the shoulders of the ring.

 Of course, if you’re designing a bespoke ring, you can hide or reveal as much as you like!
 In a Customer Stories blog that we’ve just completed, Derek and Helen asked us to create wedding rings that had a hidden band of rose gold inside, which is charming.